SAFe vs LeSS

 • Since LeSS is built around the Scrum model, it works best only for companies that have successfully worked with Scrum before.
 It does not work well with other approaches.

-SAFe vs. LeSS:
+Similarities Between SAFe vs. LeSS:

 • Both SAFe and LeSS are based on Agile principles and organize multiple teams within large enterprises

-• Both frameworks support value delivery, collaboration within teams and accept change as a regular part of software development.
+• Both frameworks support value delivery, and collaboration within teams and accept change as a regular part of software development.

 • Lean thinking principles that involve innovation and problem-solving are part of both frameworks.